FreeRADIUS/wiki.freeradius.org/guide/FAQ.md

 If you see this happening STOP!

-The RAIDUS server certificate has to have special OID's in it, or else the Microsoft clients will silently fail.
+The RADIUS server certificate has to have special OID's in it, or else the Microsoft clients will silently fail.
 See the "scripts/xpextensions" file in the server "tar" file for examples, and the following page on Microsoft's site:

 [[http://support.microsoft.com/kb/814394/en-us]]